Awe-n/genorobotics-semester-project/README.md

 You can test the single input file pipeline by running the following command in the terminal: `python3 pipeline.py rbcL_Qiagen_tomato_5000.fastq` (or `python3 pipeline.py rbcL_Qiagen_tomato_5000.fastq True` if BLASTn is installed on Windows).

-### Additional Notes

-- For MacOS, in your .bash_profile file, make sure to put the new lines about BLAST at the beginning of the file
-- the run_command and run_bash_command functions are supposed to run well but they are subject to potential bug, if you encounter a bug when running minimap2, racon or BLASTn command, try to debug those first